jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Getting-Started/Create-Instance.md

 	3. Networking

 	   MongoDB supports Virtual Private Cloud deployment.
-If you have not completed your network planning yet, please create a virtual private cloud and subnet first.
+If you have not completed your network planning yet, please create a Virtual Private Cloud and subnet first.

 	   Instructions: